Our Foster Handbook is located HERE!

 (adapted from Bad Rap)

 Because of our dedicated & caring foster families, our rescue is able to accomplish our mission to help homeless animals every day.
-As a “foster-based” rescue organization, we prefer all our dogs live in foster homes as a “family member” while awaiting adoption.
+While we do have a rescue center located at 1417 N. Stockwell Road, we prefer all our dogs live in foster homes as a “family member” while awaiting adoption.
 Our foster families open their hearts and homes to give these animals a chance at a new life so that others may experience the love, loyalty & companionship that only a cherished family pet can provide.